 - What is arthritis?

-- What are the symptoms of a herniated disc?
+- What are the benefits of joint replacement?

-- What are my non-surgical options before considering spine surgery?
+- What are my non-surgical options before considering joint replacement?

-- When should I have Laminectomy or Discectomy surgery?
+- When should I have joint replacement surgery?

-- Is age a consideration for spine surgery?
+- Is age a consideration for joint replacement?

 - What can I expect from the surgical procedure?